 of the evaluation

 They categorize usability testing as controlled testing of users performing tasks on a prototype in the laboratory.
 They also categorize usability testing as quantitative and based on scientific research.
-This is true compared to the other paradigms categorizes, but not true compare to user testing.
-In other words, compared to ‘quick and dirty’ and ‘field studies’, usability testing is the more quantitative and scientific.
+This is true compared to the other paradigms in the above table, but not true compare to user testing.
 Usability test results are reported in the academic literature.
 The usability test report gives the results of user performance on UI, but also reports on user answers on questionnaires and interviews.

 Technique is a specific way of preforming a task.
 For evaluation, Preece, Rogers and Sharp propose these evaluation techniques: